aihrig/Conductor2/README.md

-# Conductor2
+# Conductor
-This project is a (re)build of my LEGO train IoT control system (work in progress).
+This project is a re-build of my LEGO train IoT control system (work in progress).

 ## Overview

-I replaced train's infra-red control system with an ESP32 using Arduino C++.
-It makes an internet connection using WiFi (initially configured through a captive portal), and is controlled via pub-sub message (throw away keys right now).
+I replaced the train's infra-red control system with an ESP32 using Arduino C++ for train controller and Angular 12 for the UI.
+It makes an internet connection using WiFi (initially configured through a captive portal), and is controlled via pub-sub messages.

 I am currently rebuilding everything from scratch, so things are not all there yet, and are in `debug` and `todo` modes.